Mayank-Prakash-Sharma18/curious-cravings/content/english/post/what-is-big-bang-theory.md

 This started 1 second after the big bang.
 Temperature was around <var>10<sup>9</sup></var> Kelvin.

 One second after the big bang, the universe was over 100 billion kilometres wide.
-And so, it was cool enough to form atoms, and the first element Helium came into existence.
+And so, it was cool enough to form atoms, and the first element Hydrogen came into existence.

 After the end of radiation era, which lasted for around 50 thousand years, the next era of the universe started – the Matter Era.
 Matter became predominant.
 This is the era that we are living in even now.
 Let’s see some of its epochs.